11cafe/comfyui-workspace-manager/README.md

 ### Where are my workflow and workspace data stored?

-Right now we are storing in your browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), we can later migrate to store it in your disk or sync to cloud if you're logged in.
+Right now we are storing in your browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), so if you switch browser, you will not see your workspace data anymore.
+We can later migrate to store it in your disk or sync to cloud if you're logged in.

 ## Upcoming Features